Georgia Men Finish 15th At NCAA Outdoor Track & Field Championships

-Individually, his team combined to tally a school record five NCAA champions in 2014 with Leontia Kallenou sweeping the high jump titles, Kendell Williams winning both the pentathlon and heptathlon crowns and Maicel Uibo overtaking the 2013 NCAA champion in the decathlon's 10th and final event to capture his first national title.
-Williams returned to win the 100m hurdles title at the USATF Junior Championships over the summer.
+Individually, his team combined to tally a school record five NCAA champions in 2014 with Leontia Kallenou sweeping the high jump titles, true freshman Kendell Williams winning both the pentathlon and heptathlon crowns and Maicel Uibo overtaking the 2013 NCAA champion in the decathlon's 10th and final event to capture his first national title in the multi-events.
+Williams returned to win the 100 meter hurdles titles at the USATF Junior Championships and World Junior Championships over the summer.

 Over the last nine years, Norton and his coaching staff further established Georgia's program as one of the nation's elite programs.
 The Lady Bulldogs claimed both the SEC indoor and outdoor titles in 2006, finished with nine NCAA individual crowns and seven top-10 team finishes at the NCAA Championships during those years.
 Georgia also combined to rack up 58 SEC individual crowns during the last nine seasons.

 UGA claimed its first NCAA men's javelin title in 2008 before Chris Hill, who went on to win the 2009 USA Championships, was able to accomplish the feat yet again in 2009.
 This was the first national championship for the Bulldog men since 2003.
 The UGA men returned to the top of the podium in 2014 as Maicel Uibo won the decathlon crown.